mirkousuelli/genetic-omni-robot/README.md

     float64 rpm_rl
 ```

-## 6. Instructions to use the code
+## 6. Instructions to start/use the nodes
 - Insert the ROS packages by typing:
 ```
   $ mv omni-robot <path>/catkin_ws/src